 An eligible employee who suffers a death in the immediate family, may use up to five (5) days of paid Bereavement Leave upon written request to his/her Division Head or Office Director.
 Immediate family shall be defined as father, mother, husband or wife, brother (including step or half), sister (including step or half), son (including step), daughter, (including step) father-in-law, mother-in-law, daughter-in-law, son-in-law, grandparent, grandchild or anyone with a familial relationship (as determined by HR).
-Any additional time may be deducted from the employee's Annual Leave, Flexible Leave, Sick Leave, or Personal Business Day(s) as available.
+Any additional time may be deducted from the employee's Annual Leave, Flexible Leave, Sick Leave, or Personal Day(s) as available.
+The five (5) days provided for Bereavement Leave and any additional days taken by the employee does not need to be used consecutively but must be used within two (2) months.